 Luke and Lorelai, Gilmore Girls and Gilmore Girls: A Year in the Life

 Fans of Gilmore Girls often focus on the numerous love interests of Rory (Alexis Bledel), but it was really Lorelai (Lauren Graham) who had the truly iconic romance.
 The mother-daughter duo's relationship is the cornerstone of the series—no one in their right mind would deny that—but it's impossible to ignore the spark that existed between Lorelai and Luke (Scott Patterson).
 (Sorry, Rory!)

-These two were admirable sparring partners when it came to the war of words featured in each episode, with the coffee-loving and fast-talking Lorelai being a grounding force for the scruffy Luke, best known for wearing flannel, a backwards baseball cap, and a permanent scowl.
-It’s a widely-known fact that Luke was originally only supposed to be in the pilot episode but, after Patterson displayed some incredible chemistry with Graham, producers decided to keep the character around Stars Hollow quite a bit longer—which was definitely the right decision.
+These two were admirable sparring partners, with the coffee-loving and fast-talking Lorelai acting as a grounding force for the curmudgeonly Luke, best known for wearing flannel, a backwards baseball cap, and a permanent scowl.
+Luke was originally only supposed to be in the pilot episode—and was going to be a woman!—but after Patterson displayed some incredible chemistry with Graham, producers decided to keep the character around Stars Hollow quite a bit longer, which was definitely the right decision.

 Jim and Pam, The Office